wuj44/probability-and-inference-portfolio-wu-jingyuan/03-discrete-probability-calculations/writeup.md

 The probability that the Braves wins in any given game is 0.55.

 This time World Series will be a best-of-X series.
-X should be odd.
+X is changing from 1 to 99 and breaking in 2.
+A for loop is set for X to find the shortest series length.
+While P(Braves win World Series\|PB = .55) ≥ 0.8, the for loop breaks and outputs the shortest series length.

 The calculation formula remains unchanged. `ceiling()` function is used for returning the smallest integer that is greater than or equal to the value passed to it as argument, which is in order to find the `losses at most` of winning a best-of-X series.
-A for loop is set for X to find the shortest series length.
-While P(Braves win World Series\|PB = .55) ≥ 0.8, the for loop breaks and outputs the the shortest series length.

 ``` r
 X=99 #X should be odd.